This section outlines the basic procedures involved in most complaints procedures and also gives tips on what to say.

 - a professional organisation or ombudsman if there is one

-- Citizens Advice or another advice agency – use our directory to find one.
+- Citizens Advice or another advice agency

 If you send your letter or form by post, take a note of when it was posted.
 If you have not received a letter or card acknowledging receipt within about two weeks, you should telephone or write to check that it has been received safely.
 If necessary, send a second copy, but always keep a copy yourself.